blueintegral/CoinLogger/readme.md

 CoinLogger is a US Quarter sized data logging platform.
 The current incantation has an accelerometer on it and 8 MB of Flash storage.
 It is based on the ATTiny85 microcontroller and also includes a USB port for retrieving the captured data.
 It was designed with a small size and extremely low power consumption in mind.

+NanoLogger is a smaller version of CoinLogger, coming in at about the size of a dime, just over 15mm across.
+It doesn't have a USB port because there's no room.
+Instead, you need something like this: https://www.sparkfun.com/products/9235.
+The battery is smaller, so the battery life is substantially less, and programming and reading data off the device is done via small pads below the battery.
+This is best done with pogo pins, or you can solder to them.
+NanoLogger was designed to sacrifice some usability in exchange for an extremely small size.

 Uses:
 -----
 * Amateur rocketry